ivanovs-it/ivanovs-it/README.md

 Nice to meet you, my name is Sergei Ivanov 👋

 ### About me:
-I'm an **OpenStack Engineer** with 6+ years deploying, maintaining, and troubleshooting in private and public clouds.
-IT professional with 17+ years, specializing in Linux administration for over a decade.
+I'm an **OpenStack Engineer** with over 6 years of experience in deploying, maintaining, and troubleshooting in private and public clouds.
+IT professional with 17+ years, specializing in Linux administration for more than a decade.
 Managed diverse cloud projects using tools like kolla-ansible, openstack-ansible, kayobe, etc.

 Also interested in **networks** and the **Python** programming language.